Introduction

 Impurities have been a significant factor in the conduction determination.
 For example, adding impurities in the pure metal decreases its electrical conduction.
 This case is visible with the aluminum.
 Pure aluminum shows better conductivity compared to impure aluminum.

-Alloy-making can result in a significant decrease in electrical conductivity.
-Pure aluminum has more delocalized electrons compared to its alloy.
+Alloy-making can significantly decrease electrical conductivity.
+Pure aluminum has more delocalized electrons than its alloy.

 Conduction is all about the electron’s availability.
 Strain stretches the lattice structure and alters the conduction power.
 Therefore, a slight strain can result in increased or decreased conductivity based on the metal.